North Berwick: Medieval

-Post Medieval
+Post-medieval

 Later, during the fifteenth century, the town became a royal burgh in the reign of James I of Scotland.

 The "Auld Kirk Green" at the harbour was allegedly used for gatherings by the accused in the North Berwick Witch Trials (1590–92).
 Legend has it that Satan himself attended a ritual there in 1590.
-During the sixteenth century at least 70 people were implicated in the Witch Trials, and the events inspired works such as Burns' "Tam o' Shanter" and "The Thirteenth Member" by Mollie Hunter.
+During the sixteenth century, at least 70 people were implicated in the Witch Trials, and the events inspired works such as Burns' "Tam o' Shanter" and "The Thirteenth Member" by Mollie Hunter.
 One of the most famous witch trials at North Berwick was that of Agnes Sampson.
 She was accused of making a potion to create rough storms in the North Sea as King James VI was sailing home from Denmark with his new wife, Anne of Denmark.
 The trial took place in 1591, attended by King James.
 Agnes Sampson was tortured to confess, and then burnt at the stake, like many other innocent people.